-- d.
-When prices are sought in Stage 2 of this procurement process, costs associated with the provision of fuel must be included in the Contract Price.
+h.
+If prices are sought in Stage 2 of this procurement process for Wet-A Hire or Wet-B Hire Services, costs associated with the provision of fuel must be included in the Contract Price.
 For example, a Wet-A Hire Service will require that the Contractor have access to a mobile fuelling facility such as a fuel tanker or truck and trailer.
 The costs associated with supplying and operating the tanker must be built into the Standing Charges and Operating Charges for the Service.
-Tenderers should note that there is provision for a Contractor's reasonable out-of-pocket costs to be covered for the provision of fuel when the Refueller is required to operate more than 150km from the NOB (for further information tenderers should refer to the Specimen Contract and NAFC Standard PR-005). - e.
-Tenderers who are in a position to supply supplementary fuelling capability (e.g. additional mobile refuelling facilities that could be used independently to supply fuel to other aircraft) should detail such capabilities in their tender.
+Tenderers should note that there is provision for a Contractor's reasonable outof-pocket costs to be covered for the provision of fuel when the Refueller is required to operate more than 150km from the NOB (for further information tenderers should refer to the Specimen Contract and NAFC Standard PR-005).